reykjavik-university/2014-T-514-VEFT/Week05/Validation.md

 }
 ```

-The LanguageMessageHandler class is then added to the global config for the Web API.
+The LanguageMessageHandler class is then added to the global config for the Web API

 ```c#
 using System.Web.Http;